 What if I do not want to use the Drupal platform?

 You can fill out a Site Request and select "No" when asked if you are requesting a Drupal CMS site.
 Your site will still undergo an approval process.
 If approved, you will be given credentials for hosting space only.
 ITS does not provide technical support for sites outside of Drupal.

 Any site using Acquia Site Factory and Drupal is now forced to display "https".
 This does however cause a problem for those who used "www" (in marketing materials or otherwise).
 The "www" preceding a domain is no longer widely used.
 Sites that are currently hosted with ITS will automatically have "www" as an alias.
 Once a site has been transitioned to Drupal, the "www" should no longer be used.
 The reason being is that SSL certificate that is forcing https does not recognize sub-sub domains, which includes the preceding "www".
 This means, sites moving to Drupal, if a user types in "www", it will display a warning that the site is not safe.
 Please update your records and materials without "www" in the domain.

-UCR recently underwent a facelift.
+UCR underwent a facelift in 2018.
 Here are a series of questions and answers about why the decision was made and who to reach out to if you have a question regarding the new site.